weissm/OneMore/README.md

 ---
 <a name="install"></a>
 ## 💾 How to Install OneMore as an Administrator
+The OneMore installer requires admin rights to complete configuration and update the Windows Registry.
+If your account has admin rights then follow these steps:

 1. Close OneNote if it is currently running (See below if you need to install OneNote)
 2. Download the [latest installer from here](https://github.com/stevencohn/OneMore/releases/latest)